 - Headlamp, food, a lock for the lockers and insect repellent.

 Amazing Places to Visit in Guatemala – Lake Atitlan

 Once you get to Lake Atitlan, you’ll have plenty of options on what to do, see and where to stay.
 After a nearly 11-hour bus ride, I arrived in Panajachel at night, with intentions of staying in another town the next day.
 In the morning, I decided I would take the boat to a new town each day for a day trip instead of packing up my suitcase again.

 Panajachel – Lake Atitlan

 Here you’ll get an excellent view of the sunset and in my opinion the best view of the San Pedro Volcano.
 You’ll want to buy most things here because it’s much cheaper than the other towns.
 During the day, it doesn’t get that cold, but at night you will need to bundle up.
-I stayed at Dreamboat Hostel for 50Q and really enjoyed the family-style dinners every night.

 A small town on the lake with options for places where you can do yoga.
 Here you’ll find locals selling Guatemalan souvenirs, hippies selling crystals on the street and health food stores.
 You can also swim in the lake here if you want to.